Cutting Edge Technology

 Laser instruments emit a thin, concentrated beam of light energy.
 Light is calculated in wavelengths, and each wavelength generates an individual thermal output, so dentists can predict its interaction with a particular tissue.
-Consequently, some wavelengths are more conducive to performing certain pro
+Consequently, some wavelengths are more conducive to performing certain procedures than others.

 Lasers assist in removing tissue from a partially exposed wisdom tooth, gum tissue that has overgrown due to certain medications, inflamed gum tissue, muscle attachments that restrict tongue or lip movement, and small amounts of tooth enamel.
-It is also used in accelerating in-office tooth whitening procedures, reducing the discomfort from cold sores and canker, preparing tooth enamel for composite bonding, repairing certain worn-down fillings, and removing and reshaping bone and gum tissue during crown lengthening procedures.
+It is also used to accelerate in-office tooth whitening procedures, reduce the discomfort from cold sores and cankers, prepare tooth enamel for composite bonding, repairing certain worn-down fillings, and remove and reshape bone and gum tissue during crown lengthening procedures.